 - Hold to transform shapes: short, default or long

-- Double tap the Apple Pencil to switch between the eraser and last tool
+- Double-tap the Apple Pencil to switch between the eraser and the last tool

 - Tap hyperlinks with a finger